JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_6.md

 ## “Thought For The Month”

-> “Though you cannot find God by searching, if you will submit to the leading of the indwelling spirit, you will be unerringly guided, step by step, life by life, through universe upon universe, and age by age, until you finally stand in the presence of the Paradise personality of the Universal Father”. _The URANTIA Book_ [UB 2:5.5](/en/The_Urantia_Book/2#p5_5)
+> “Though you cannot find God by searching, if you will submit to the leading of the indwelling spirit, you will be unerringly guided, step by step, life by life, through universe upon universe, and age by age, until you finally stand in the presence of the Paradise personality of the Universal Father”. _The URANTIA Book_ <a id="a49_324"></a>[UB 2:5.5](/en/The_Urantia_Book/2#p5_5)

 ## A Psalm Of Life